 The Domino Effect

 This, therefore, is the way I approach most of the biblical studies that constitute a major part of my spare time.
 To me, “the truth” can also be likened to a set of dominoes that are stacked edge-wise, spaced apart, and in line, like this accompanying illustration.
 If one falls, they all fall.
 The “truths” that the 3D puzzle consists of are similarly subject to hypothetical “destruction” by the absence of a “gem of truth” that is closely related to it, and perhaps a dependent of it.
 For instance, take the biblical example of the miracles of Jesus.
 Many of the miracles recorded in the Bible were attested to by more than one Bible writer.
 Did they really occur?
-If one were to contend that they were an “untruth,” then so many other pieces of the puzzle would be affected.
+If one were to contend that they were an “untruth,” then so many other pieces of the puzzle would be affected, which in turn would affect still other pieces.
 The Bible writers stated that what they wrote was “trustworthy” (Revelation 21:5) and “reliable” (Proverbs 22:21).
 These pieces, then, (these verses) would fall too.
 This would also affect Bible prophecies (its predictions of future events as in the example above).
 How could they be reliable if the very “truth” of what the Bible writers claimed, proved to be a fabrication?

 And what of the exceptionally high moral and spiritual virtues that these Bible writers engendered in their readers?
 If these same writers were actually charlatans, whose words were confirmed to be unreliable, even fictitious, then the high spiritual values that they promoted and championed, would in reality be a sham, in fact one huge con.
 Whilst apparently waxing eloquent on such supreme morality on the one hand, they would be fabricating lies and inventing stories of fantastic myth and legend on the other… A truly puzzling enigma!

-A Thorny Problem for Sceptics
+A Thorny Problem for Skeptics